Ba FA

-Ba Football Association (Ba FA for short) is a Fijian football club based in Ba that competes in the Fiji Premier League, the top flight of professional Fijian football.
+Ba Football Association (Ba FA) is a Fijian professional football club based in Ba that competes in the Fiji Premier League, the top flight of professional Fijian football.
 The club was founded in 1935.
 The club's home ground is the Govind Park.

-Ba FA have won more trophies than any other club in Fijian football, with a record 21 league and 8 cup titles and is the only club in OFC to have won a Quintuple (5 trophies) in a single season, achieving the feat in 2006.
+Ba FA have won more trophies than any other club in Fijian football, with a record of 94 trophies: 22 Fiji Premier League, 25 Inter-District Championship, 9 Fiji FA Cup Tournament, 18 Battle Of Giants, 20 Champion versus Champion and is the only club in OFC to have won a quintuple (5 trophies) in a single season, achieving the feat in 2006..
+During the 2019 Fiji Premier League, Ba FA ended the campaign as champions without a single defeat – a record of 11 wins and 3 draws.

+Fans gave the club the nickname MEN IN BLACK due to their all black home kit.
+A common phrase in Ba is BA TOH BA HAI which has since gone on to become the slogan for the club.
+The success this club has faced over the year has lead to the town being informally known as Soccer Crazy Town,Ba.